Go to Reviews.org AU Edition

 What we like about fuboTV

-- fuboTV offers over 100 channels with two of its plans.
+- fuboTV offers over 100 channels with most of its plans.

 - It has (arguably) the best user interface.